jeremyreeder/gridscout/docs/_posts/2023-11-03-jeremy-a-sharp-semicursive-script.md

      - The connection would be diagonal from an 's', or to or from a 'z'.
      - It requires such retracing as to make it difficult to avoid a loop or double line where a single vertical line is called for.
   7. The transition from a connection to the first stroke of a letter is done abruptly, not through flowy curvature.
-  8. Initial serifs may be omitted from any lowercase letter which does not begin with a vertical stroke, except when it starts a word or series of letters.
-  9. The number 0 is written as a capital 'O' with a slash through it.
+  8. The number 0 is written as a capital 'O' with a slash through it.
 The slash does not extend outside of the ellipse.
-  10. The number 1 starts with a small curved serif which leads to a very pointed tip.
+  9. The number 1 starts with a small curved serif which leads to a very pointed tip.
-  11. The horizontal line of the number 4 extends only minimally beyond the downward stroke.
+  10. The horizontal line of the number 4 extends only minimally beyond the downward stroke.

+I like it.
+I find it easier to read than the cursive script that I was originally taught, no harder to write, and just as pretty.

-[handwriting-script-name]:     {{ '/images/handwriting-script-name.jpg'     | prepend: site.url }}
+[school-pangrams]: {{ '/images/script1-pangrams.jpg' | prepend: site.url }}
-[handwriting-script-pangrams]: {{ '/images/handwriting-script-pangrams.jpg' | prepend: site.url }}
+[jeremy-pangrams]: {{ '/images/script2-pangrams.jpg' | prepend: site.url }}